aws-deepracer/aws-deepracer-offroad-sample-project/README.md

 ### Run the node

-To launch the AWS DeepRacer Offroad sample application as the root user on the AWS DeepRacer device, open another terminal on the device and run the following commands as the root user:
+To launch the AWS DeepRacer Offroad sample application as the root user on the AWS DeepRacer device, open another terminal on the device and run the following commands as the root user.

 1. Switch to the root user before you source the ROS 2 installation: